duality-solutions/Dynamic/doc/BDAP.md

 ## Technical Information

-[BDAP](https://duality.solutions/bdap) is used to create and amend entries on a [libtorrent](https://github.com/arvidn/libtorrent) based DHT (Distributed Hash Table), and utilizes the blockchain of [Dynamic](https://github.com/duality-solutions/dynamic) to provide decentralization.
+[BDAP](https://duality.solutions/bdap) is used to create and amend entries on a [libtorrent](https://github.com/arvidn/libtorrent) based DHT (Distributed Hash Table), and utilizes the blockchain of [Dynamic](https://github.com/duality-solutions/dynamic) to provide decentralization and security.

 ### BDAP Entry Creation